Fees and Charges (2026)

 Article 24

-These Statutes can only be amended at a General Assembly called expressly for this purpose and with the favorable votes of three quarters of the members present.
+These Bylaws may only be amended in a General Assembly expressly convened for that purpose and with the favorable votes of three-quarters of the members present.

 Article 25